Proper Coffee

 The cappuccino is well-made and the welcome is genuine, not performance.
 Worth knowing if you're near ARU.

 The flat whites come with real flavour precision: rich, nutty, made by someone who actually cares what ends up in the cup.
-The regulars know to ask for Prince.

 A church-run community café with a playground and reliable wifi, where the flat white earns its place.
 As good for a working morning as for a family outing.

-Aaron knows the espresso bar and it shows.
+The team know the espresso bar and it shows.
 If the batch filter is on, that is the order.

 An Italian-style cafe on St Andrew's Street with a well-pulled espresso and a pastry case that earns the stop on its own terms.